vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 Performance tips
 -----------------

-- vLLM CPU backend uses ``cpu_kvcache_space`` parameter to specify the KV Cache size (e.g, ``--cpu-kvcache-space=40`` means 40 GB space for KV cache), larger setting will allow vLLM running more requests in parallel.
+- vLLM CPU backend uses environment variable ``VLLM_CPU_KVCACHE_SPACE`` to specify the KV Cache size (e.g, ``VLLM_CPU_KVCACHE_SPACE=40`` means 40 GB space for KV cache), larger setting will allow vLLM running more requests in parallel.
 This parameter should be set based on the hardware configuration and memory management pattern of users.

 - vLLM CPU backend uses OpenMP for thread-parallel computation.
 If you want the best performance on CPU, it will be very critical to isolate CPU cores for OpenMP threads with other thread pools (like web-service event-loop), to avoid CPU oversubscription.